TrueFiEng/useDApp/docs/source/guide.rst

     return tokenBalance
   }

 Another example is useTokenAllowance hook.
-Instead of balanceOf we use allowance on ERC20 interface.
+Instead of balanceOf, we use allowance on ERC20 interface.

 .. code-block:: javascript